 GWS 192.
 Latin American Women Writers in Translation.
 3 hours.
 Introduction to literature by Latin American women from the seventeenth century to the present.
 Focus on the role literature has played in the negotiation of gender identities in the private and the public spheres.
-Course Information: Same as LALS 192 and SPAN 192.
+Course Information: Same as LALS 192, and SPAN 192.
+No credit toward any major or minor program in Spanish.
 Taught in English.
-Extensive computer use required.
+Class Schedule Information: To be properly registered, students must enroll in one Lecture and one Discussion.
 Individual and Society course, and World Cultures course.